simon-stahlberg/mimir/experiments/github/README.md

 To compare planners under resource constraints and test their ability to operate efficiently within both time and memory limitations, all experiments are limited to:

-- 8 GB memory
+- Memory limit: 8 GB
-- 30 minutes time
+- Time limit: 30 minutes

+To evaluate the planners performances we use the following performance metrics:

+- Coverage: the total number of solved problems
+- Time: the geometric mean over the total time in milliseconds needed to solve all problems (considering only problems solved by all configurations)

-## Planners
+## Planner Configurations

-1. Fast Downward is optimized for grounded planning.
-The state representation in Fast Downward is a dense representation.
+1. `Fast-Downward` is optimized for grounded planning.
+The state representation in Fast-Downward is a dense representation.
 More specifically it uses mutex analysis to translate propositional ground planning problems to finite-domain representation (FDR/SAS+).
 We turn off the additional preprocessing of computing irrelevant variables by setting the flag `--keep-unimportant-variables` to obtain equivalent search behavior.
-2. Powerlifted is optimized for lifted planning.
+2. `Powerlifted` is optimized for lifted planning.
 The state representation in Powerlifted is a sparse vector representation.
 3. Mimir is optimized for lifted planning but additionally has a grounded mode.
-The state representation in Mimir is a sparse vector representation with dynamic compression to smallest required unsigned integer type.
+We denote its lifted configuration by `Mimir-lifted` and its grounded configuration by `Mimir-grounded` The state representation in Mimir is a sparse vector representation with dynamic compression to smallest required unsigned integer type.
 Mimir utilizes the high performance zero-copy serialization library (cista)[https://github.com/felixguendling/cista] to store states, search nodes, grounded actions and axioms as sequence of bytes in large segmented buffers.

 ## Benchmarks